cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Postcondition**
   - The capability for the port `ConsumerPortId` is claimed.
   - `preCCV` is set to `gs.preCCV`.
-  - If `preCCV == true`, the ID of the client on which the connection with `gs.connId` is built is stored into `providerClient`.
+  - If `preCCV == true`, the ID of the client on which the connection with `gs.connId` is built is stored into `providerClientId`.
-  - Otherwise, a client of the provider chain is created and the client ID is stored into `providerClient`.
+  - Otherwise, a client of the provider chain is created and the client ID is stored into `providerClientId`.
   - `ConsumerUnbondingPeriod` is set to `gs.unbondingPeriod`.
   - `HtoVSC` for the current block is set to `0`.
   - The `ccvValidatorSet` mapping is populated with the initial validator set.
-  - The ID of the distribution token transfer channel is set to `gs.distributionChannelId`.
+  - The ID of the distribution token transfer channel is set to `gs.transferChannelId`.
   - If `preCCV == true`, the CCV channel opening handshake is initialized.
   - Otherwise, the connection opening handshake is initialized.
   - The initial validator set is returned to the consensus engine.